 However, when executed properly you can take much of the pressure off the lower back by the upright and wide stance.
 This makes it a good alternative to conventional pulls while recovering from minor low back pains in my opinion.

 Sticking points are normally clearing the floor and below the knee.
 Success rate is pretty high for lockout if you can pass the knee.

 Touch and Go Deadlifts

 I digress though.
-First let’s cover the touch and go deadlift.
+First, let’s cover the touch and go deadlift.
 This version has several useful benefits:

-Increases Muscle Growth
+Increases Muscle Endurance

 Improves Grip Strength

 This exercise is not to see how hard you can slam the weight into the floor.
 That’s what makes people believe this is a useless exercise.
-You simply allow the weight to tap the floor like you’re giving it a kiss, and then pull the weight back up.
+You simply allow the weight to tap the floor like you’re giving it a quick kiss, and then pull the weight back up.